Jay Cooke State Park is located in the Arrowhead region of Minnesota near Carlton and Cloquet.

 If you don't use an ebook reader, you can download the book right from our website to your computer at Minnesota State Parks E-book

 Jay Cooke’s Natural Attractions: The wild and rapids-filled St. Louis River winds through the park, cutting a deep and scenic gorge that attracts hikers and sight-seers.
 Just a few of the many birds and animals that make this park their home are black bears, timber wolves, coyotes, pileated woodpeckers, marsh hawks, and great blue herons.
-A park naturalist conducts programs year-round.Minnesota Tourism Reviews: find the best Minnesota deals, compare prices, and read what other travelers have to say about the places to go and things to do in Minnesota...or anywhere in the world you travel.
+A park naturalist conducts programs year-round.Read More -> The History of Fond du Lac and Jay Cooke State Park

 Things to Do in Jay Cooke State Park: Hike high above the St. Louis River on the swinging suspension bridge.
 Explore the gorge at Thompson Dam.
 Drive the Rushing Rapids Parkway for scenic views of the area.
 Watch, or join, the kayakers shooting the rapids.
 Some people come here to cliff-dive from the rocks along the river.